-From the hundreds of ebikes and escooters our testers have ridden, these are the best electric bikes we recommend in 2023.
-We have a specific guide to the best folding ebikes.
+From the hundreds of ebikes and escooters our testers have ridden, these are the best electric bikes we recommend in 2026.
+We also have a specific guide to the best folding ebikes and the best electric mountain bikes.

 Each has been assessed and rated for: build quality, safety and security, handling and performance, and comfort and practicality.